 Chemistry: 4 semesters with labs (CHEM 113, CHEM 114, CHEM 241, CHEM 242)

 Physics: 2 semesters with labs (PHYS 111, PHYS 112)

 Calculus (MATH 125) or another college MATH course if you took calculus in high school

 English: 2 semesters (CORE 16x, CORE 110)

 Biochemistry (BIO 353), Bio224 is NOT a pre-health course

 Sociology* (Intro Soc)

 As long as you satisfy these criteria, you can major in any subject.
 We suggest you select a major that you find interesting.
-While many Pre-Health students do opt for majors in Biology, Biochemistry, and Chemistry, we have students who sucessfully complete the pre-health requirements while pursuing a wide variety of majors.
+While many Pre-Health students do opt for majors in Biology, Biochemistry, Neuroscience, and Chemistry, we have students who successfully complete the pre-health requirements while pursuing a wide variety of majors.

 If you choose to adopt a second major or minor, choose a subject that complements (but does NOT overlap) your current major.